 There are five different types of Guards:

-Let's say we have our routes configuration like this:
+Let's say we have our routes configured like this:

 const routes: Routes =